Testosterone Therapy: What to Expect Over Time

 • Changes in sweat/body odor

-• Feeling a bit more energized or restless
+• Feeling more energized or restless

 Most side effects are dose-related and adjustable.
 Please message us if they're bothersome.